 Speed Control of Conventional Fans

 The speed control of conventional fans is achieved by using a potentiometer.
 A potentiometer is a variable resistance.
 A circular knob on the component can be rotated to achieve a variable resistance on the output terminals.
-For any specific value of input, we can calculate the resistance, current and thus power flowing through Ohm’s Law.
+For any specific value of the input, we can calculate the resistance, current and thus power flowing through Ohm’s Law.